Yaduvanshianjali/Pathfinding-Visualizer/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer
 A pathfinding visualizer made in Python and Pygame.
-This project aims to provide a fun and interactive way to learn about popular pathfinding algorithms such as Dijkstra's, A* and other [supported algorithms](#supported-algorithms).
+This project aims to provide a fun and interactive way to learn about popular pathfinding algorithms such as Dijkstra's, A* ,Bfs,Dfs and Greedy Bfs.

 ## Screenshots
 <table border='0px'>